SpongePowered/SpongeDocs/source/server/getting-started/jre.rst

 Installing Java
 ===============

-If you have Windows or Mac OS X for your computer, you can `download Java from the official website
+If you have Windows or macOS for your computer, you can `download Java from the official website
 <https://java.com/en/download/manual.jsp>`__.

 Linux users can install OpenJDK via their package manager.
 OpenJDK is the open source version of the Oracle version of